-I’m the deputy managing editor at The Marshall Project, a nonprofit, nonpartisan news organization covering crime and justice in America.
+I’m the managing editor for digital and data journalism at The Marshall Project, a nonprofit, nonpartisan news organization covering crime and justice in America.
 At the Marshall Project, I’m part of the team that built The Next To Die, a data-rich project tracking executions in 10 states.

 I specialize in investigative, data and interactive journalism, including:

 - computer-assisted reporting

 I live in New Jersey, where I co-founded Hack Jersey, a group of journalists and programmers working together to improve the news.

 In my free time, I enjoy playing and watching soccer and brewing my own beer.

 My email address is hello at the_domain_name_of_this_site.